Zizhang (子張), also called Zhuansun Shi (顓孫師), was a native of the state of Chen and forty-eight years younger than Confucius.

 Zigong asked: “Who is better: Zizhang or Zixia?”
 Confucius said: “Zizhang overshoots the mark and Zixia falls short of the mark.”
 Zigong said: “Then Zizhang must be better?”
 Confucius said: “Both miss the mark.”

-Zigao is simple; Zengzi is dull; Zizhang is extreme; Zilu is reckless.
+Zigao is dumb; Zengzi is dull; Zizhang is frivolous; Zilu is reckless.

-Zizhang asked about the way of the good person.
-Confucius said: “They do not follow the path others have trodden, but they do not enter the inner chamber either.”
+Zizhang asked how to become a perfect person.
+Confucius said: “If you don’t follow the path others have trodden, you can’t enter the inner chamber.”

 Zizhang asked about discernment.
 Confucius said: “If you are soaked with slander and wounded by insults but still do not falter, you may be said to have discernment.
 Indeed, you may also be said to be farsighted.”